sophongo/sophdoc/docs/en/admin/baize/developer/inference/models.md

 !!! note

     The support for inference capabilities is related to the version of AI Lab.
-    Refer to the [Release Notes](../../intro/release-notes.md) to understand the latest version and update timely.

 You can use GPU types that have been verified by AI platform in AI Lab.
 For more details, refer to the [GPU Support Matrix](../../../kpanda/gpu/gpu_matrix.md).